Mental health in the United Kingdom: Children and adolescents

 In 2020, it was reported that one in six 5 to 16-year-olds in England had a probable mental health difficulty.
-One in five children and young people aged 8-25 in England had a probable mental disorder in 2023.
+One in five children and young people aged 8–25 in England had a probable mental disorder in 2023.
 The restrictions as a response to the COVID-19 pandemic negatively impacted on the mental health of children and young people.
+In October 2025 507,000 children were in contact with mental health services in England.
+958,000 had an active referral to the Children and Young People's Mental Health Services.
+In 2013–14 there were only 157,000.

 Between 2005 and 2017, the number of adolescents (12 to 17 years) who were prescribed antidepressants has doubled.
 However, antidepressant prescriptions for children aged 5 to 11 decreased between 1999 and 2017.
 From April 2015, prescription increased for both age groups (for people aged 0 to 17) and peaked during the first COVID-19 lockdown in March 2020.

 Between 1998 and 2017, children and adolescents living in deprived areas were more often prescribed antidepressants while Black, Asian and minority ethnic (BAME) teenagers were less likely to receive prescriptions than their White peers.
 Males were slightly more likely to report incidences of depression, but only 34.1% are prescribed antidepressants, 65.9% to females.